ReDI-School/js-berlin-2020-fall/lesson10.md

 console.log(books[2]); // "Game of Thrones"
 ```
 <!-- .element: class="fragment" -->
-The order of elements in the array matter!
+The order of elements in the array matters!
 <!-- .element: class="fragment" -->